 At every stage of the American legal system, the poor and people of color are harmed by the unequal protection and enforcement of laws.
 Simply put, the social contract is already broken and depriving people the right to vote based on that construct is unjust and racist.

 People directly impacted by incarceration already know that they are not and have never been equally protected by the law.
 For lawmakers to stand on the social contract as a reason to disenfranchise citizens is morally flawed and factually incorrect.

 - Washington lawmakers grant rights restoration for ex-felons - The ... ›

 - Movement to restore felons' voting rights keeps growing, and in ... ›

-- Washington could restore felon voting rights after prison - The Fulcrum ›
+- Push to expand felon voting rights newly focused on Minn. - The ... ›